mdmahirfaisal/Technext-task/README.md

 + 1 step: I have created a new repository and connected my react application.

++ 2 step: After that, I have go to Vercel and clicking on New Project and connect with the repository of the project

 + 3 step: The Vercel application then automatically builds the project and completes the deployment.